Reviews

 4. "Artstyle" does not mean cell-shaded and cartoonish

-Once again this isn't a problem with the argument as such, but rather, the people who say it.
+This isn't a problem with the argument as such, but rather, the perceptions held by people who say it.
 Typically they will bring up games like Ōkami or The Wind Waker, but almost all games have an artstyle.
 Yes, even those that appear close to "realistic", but the majority of people who talk about art style and age will neglect any art style that isn't cell-shaded or cartoonish and experimental.
 Consider the most classic examples: Twilight Princess and Wind Waker.
 It wouldn't surprise me if The Wind Waker was the root of the whole discussion, and it's generally used as the "artistic" example against the "realistic" Twilight Princess.
 Yet the latter is obviously not realistic to anyone who pays attention (see the example).
 Both games have their own artstyle, with very deliberate choices.
+They both show their age in their low polygon count and low resolution textures.
+They both present a unique charm.

-I won't stop there though.
-There are so many games with a clear artstlye that have texture and more colours than a kid's crayon set.
+I won't stop there though - There are so many games with a clear artstyle that have complex texture and more colours than a kid's crayon set.
 Darksiders is a great example.
-Distorted proportions, ornate textures, and what very much look like hand-painted textures (at least on character models).
+Distorted proportions, ornate detail, and what very much look like hand-painted textures (at least on character models).
 A more extreme example is Just Cause 2, which is undeniably realistic, yet there is something about the characters faces that's not quite there.
 They are slightly chiselled, and the texture is more like clay or paper than skin.
 Lighting, colour and texture all have a certain style to them, and it works well.
 It's true that there isn't an obvious art style in the game, but it would be unfair to say that it didn't have one at all.

 This brings us to what I think is the real argument: Art *choices* can make games timeless.
 You can take any art style and make it look awful by making poor choices.
 Sometimes that's down to skill level, sometimes it's not.
 Considering art choices also gets around the problem of people not appreciating the subtlety of some styles.
 Everyone can understand that making the Simpsons have yellow skin is an art (or design) choice, while there are people out there who would not see that Family Guy has a different art style to Futurama.